Ugondu/MentalHealthAnalysis/README.md

 - What will our final dashboard look like?

-Some of the visuals that may be appropiate in answering our questions include:
+Some of the visuals that may be appropriate in answering our questions include:

 1. Treemap
 2. Scorecards